10 Best YouTube Channels for Learning Intermediate Spanish

 In 5 years of working with adults learning Spanish, I’ve had way too many conversations with frustrated students who have wasted years piecemealing their Spanish learning by randomly watching YouTube videos or playing around with Apps--only to discover they can’t have a fluent conversation with a native speaker.

-But that’s not going to happen to you.
+Well, that’s not going to happen to you.

-Then, we’ll talk about how to use those channels as part of your structured practice--so you can actually see results in your ability to use Spanish in real life.
+At the end of this post, we’ll talk about how to use those channels as part of your structured practice--so you can actually see results in your ability to use Spanish in real life.

 Let’s jump in!